The National Information Technology Development Agency (NITDA) commence training for Nigeria Information Technology Reporters Association (NITRA).

 Chief Executive Officer, Advanced Management Academy,Mr Peter Oyeneye, who is one of the resource person, while facilitating the training,he said that reporting in the COVID-19 pandemic era was the new normal and advised journalists to acquaint themselves with the new changes.

 According to Him, journalists as change agents, should use their mediums to educate their audience using ICT facilities.

 He added that there were more than 100 human activities going on online and they engender digital economy.

 He said despite the benefits of digitalisation, the challenge of change remains potent and people prefer to stick to the known than the unknown.

-Oyeneye also advised journalists to lead the change, sell benefits of the digital economy, research into challenges of digitalisation and base their stories on their research and do a comparative analysis of Nigeria’s digital economy to others.
+Oyeneye also advised journalists to lead the change, sell benefits of digital economy, research into challenges of digitalisation and base their stories on their research and do comparative analysis of Nigeria’s digital economy to others.